quentinhivanhoe/Zappype/RFC-ZAPPYPE.md

 # RFC Zappy
 zappy is networking simulation of game of life.
-Zappy is composed of a server, IA and GUI client.
+Zappy is composed of a server, IA client and GUI client.
 In the game zappy the world is named trantor is spherical world who live trantorian (IA).
 The trantorian goal's it to feeds themselves, looking for stones and evolves.
 All the logical part is ruled by the server and the GUI client is there to watch trantorian.
 To talk to the server a protocol is set up, and this RFC explain how to implement and use it.
-There is to protocol one to IA client and one to GUI client.
+There is one protocol for IA client and one for GUI client.

 ## RFC specification
 - **protocol type:** text-based protocol